-Tie-Yan Liu (刘铁岩) is an assistant managing director of Microsoft Research Asia (微软亚洲研究院副院长), leading the machine learning research area.
-He is a fellow of the IEEE and a distinguished member of the ACM.
-He is an adjunct professor at Carnegie Mellon University (CMU), Tsinghua University (THU), Nankai University, and University of Science and Technology of China (USTC), and an honorary professor at Nottingham University.
+Tie-Yan Liu (刘铁岩) is a Distinguished Scientist of Microsoft and an Assistant Managing Director of Microsoft Research Asia (微软亚洲研究院副院长), leading the machine learning research area.
+He is a fellow of the IEEE, the ACM, and the AAIA.
+He is also an adjunct professor at Tsinghua University (THU), Hong Kong University of Science and Technology (HKUST), University of Science and Technology of China (USTC), and Huazhong University of Science and Technology, as well as an honorary professor at Nottingham University.

 We Are Hiring!

 - We are hiring at all levels (especially senior researchers)!
-If your major is machine learning (especially deep learning and distributed machine learning), and you have the passion to change the world, please send your resume to firstname.lastname@example.org.
+If your major is machine learning (especially deep learning and distributed machine learning), biology, chemistry, physics, or material science, and you have the passion to change the world, please send your resume to firstname.lastname@example.org.